(Information in Deutsch: Gemeinsame Fachgruppe Chemische Biologie)

 The Joint Working Group also supports efforts to initiate national and European interdisciplinary networks and research programs in Chemical Biology like EU-OPENSCREEN.

 The Richard Willstätter Prize for Chemical Biology honours outstanding long-time achievements of an established scientist, whose interdisciplinary work decisively contributed to a deeper understanding of chemical-biological processes.
+The German Chemical Biology Lectureship is awarded to young scientists working outside Germany whose original and creative approaches are stimulating research in chemical biology.

 Nine colleagues are serving on the board 2018-2021: